MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

     ![image](./media/l2-image16.png)

     >**Note:** An Azure resource provider is a set of REST operations that enable functionality for a specific Azure service.
 We do not want the Help Desk to be able to have this capability, so it is being removed from the cloned role.
-You could also selete and add other capabilities to the new role.

 1. On the **Assignable scopes** tab, ensure your management group is listed, then click **Next**.